jscodingnights/jscn-project-starter/README.md

 # JavaScript Coding Nights - Project Starter

-This project will serve as a shared framework for JSCN meetup projects.
-It will allow people to work on their projects over time in one place, and more importantly (for me :)) it will allow for infrastructure reuse going forward.
+This is a shared framework for JSCN meetup projects.

+It will allow people to work on various technologies with a variety of available "themes" in which to build.

+Futher, projects can live over time in one place, and more importantly (for me :)) it will allow for infrastructure reuse going forward.

+**It is recommended that you (star and) fork this repository**

-## Challenges
+## Available Challenges

 * [US Presidents](/challenges/us-presidents) - Create a voting app and choose the next leader of the free world!

-## Client Setup
+## Challenge Setup

 ### Step 1: Clone this repository.